Language Guide (proto 2)

 .pb.go

-file with a type for each message type in your file.
+file with a class for each message type in your file.

 You can find out more about using the APIs for each language by following the tutorial for your chosen language.
 For even more API details, see the relevant API reference.